AyushmanTripathy/pips/Readme.md

 1. human readable code.
 1. piping is a great idea.

 plz report any bugs by creating an issue.
+for getting an idea about performance of pipescript [check out.](./stats.md)

 ## Features